carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ~~~
 from cupyx.scipy.signal import convolve2d as convolve2d_gpu

+convolved_image_using_GPU = convolve2d_gpu(deltas_gpu, gauss_gpu)
-%timeit -n 1 -r 1 convolved_image_using_GPU = convolve2d_gpu(deltas_gpu, gauss_gpu)
+%timeit -n 7 -r 1 convolved_image_using_GPU = convolve2d_gpu(deltas_gpu, gauss_gpu)
 ~~~
 {: .language-python}

-Similar to what we had previously on the host, the execution time of the GPU convolution will depend very much on the GPU used, but I expect you to find it will take about 10ms.
+Similar to what we had previously on the host, the execution time of the GPU convolution will depend very much on the GPU used.
-This is what I got on a TITAN X (Pascal) GPU:
+These are the results using a NVIDIA Titan RTX:

 ~~~
-1000 loops, best of 5: 20.2 ms per loop
+333 µs ± 0 ns per loop (mean ± std. dev. of 1 run, 7 loops each)
 ~~~
 {: .output}